Same-Day FAA Medical Exam in Novi, MI | Senior AME for Class I, II & III Pilot Physicals

 Book Now

-Dr. Robert Zaid, Senior AME
+Dr. Robert Zaid, Senior AME, Employee Examiner for ATC

 Dr. Robert Zaid has been an aviation medical examiner since 2011 and performs aviation exams every day.
 He takes pride in preparation and likes to minimize need for deferral if possible.
 Dr. Zaid can help air traffic controllers get their medical certificates.
 Same day appointments available.